Amy Leonard – Chief Executive

 Susannah French - Business Manager

-Siobhan joined the Trust as a Programme Manager in August 2016 and oversees five programmes which are run in partnership with the Trust's Corporate Partners.
-These include; Dell (Powering Potential and Powering Transformation), EDF Energy (The Big Energy Efficiency Project), Prudential (Skills for Life) and the Royal Navy (Ratings Compass Challenge).
+Naa joined the Trust as a Programme Manager in August 2017 and oversees programmes which are run in partnership with the Trust's Corporate Partners.

 Dominic joined the Trust as a Programme Assistant in August 2016.
 Assisting mainly with Junior University and the Barclays LifeSkills programme, he is the first point of contact for schools, corporate partners, facilitators and volunteers.